LucyKushinada00/nameless-wiki/docs/welcome.md

 # Welcome to Nameless Family

-Nameless AOSP is based on Android Open Source Project, inspired by Google Pixel.
-We offer a smooth and stable experience for your device with a selected set of amazing features that provide an exceptional user experience.
+Nameless CLO is based on CodeLinaro and inspired by Qualcomm.
+We offer a smooth, stable, and high-performance experience for your Snapdragon device, with a selected set of amazing features that provide an exceptional user experience.

 ## Featured

-Nameless AOSP offers many improvements on the stock Android experience:
+Nameless CLO offers many improvements on the stock Android experience:

 - Better performance
 - Clean UI design